milonmaze/privacy-terms-observatory/www.shopify.com/legal/privacy/app-users.md

-If using Shop: Information about your device’s precise location, but only when you allow Shop to access this information.
+If using Shop: Information about your device’s precise location, but only when you consent to Shop accessing this information.

 To provide you with recommendations of stores near your device’s location